 Infraspeak, meanwhile, is all about maintenance, from work order creation to staff synchronization.

-In pandemic times, the less contact the better.
+During a pandemic, the less contact the better.

 A survey conducted last year found contactless payment to be travel executive’s second-most pressing priority after employee training.

 Searches for "touchless technology" have increased by 42% over the last five years.

 And 2020 research by Criton found that 80% of travelers prefer using an app to check-in and out, order room service and communicate with hotel staff.